 Our VIRGO extra virgin organic olive oil is made from the 6,000 ORGANIC olive trees growing on Elmswood Farm.
 The grove is in two sections on either side of the property.
 We planted our first trees in 1997.

 Rather, I focus on freshness, and that is something I hope you appreciate too.

 Every time I splash our VIRGO organic olive oil over a salad I have a flash of appreciation that this oil is so full of nutrition produced without one single chemical dumped over the orchard!

 We grow organic/biodynamic olives, press them for oil and bottle.
 The idea is simple because food should be simple.

-For those who purchased our Fresh and Unfiltered this year you would have noticed it was a strong oil.
+For those who purchased our Fresh and Unfiltered in 2017 you would have noticed it was a strong oil.
 Perhaps, if you tasted it straight from the bottle you may have been surprised by the bitterness or pungency or a peppery taste.
 That was because the polyphenol percentage was mega high.
 I was very excited by this.
 What a powerful punch of nutrition and flavour.
 So much Vitamin E!

 We don’t store oil from year to year, trade, mix and blend with last year’s oil.
 We tell you on the bottle the year/month of harvest.